4 Cygni Nebula:

 07-20-2007 06:00 PM

 I signed this post "Steve W" but in a several others in the same discussion thread I signed with my full name, and gave the URL for my old website.
+[Note: as of 2014, ASTRONOMY magazine has removed all of its forums from the web, so the link is now inoperative.]

 (with the old URL of my former website.)
 And, in numerous other posts I also used my real name and cited my web pages.
 This certainly establishes both who I was, and when -- for the very first time, even earlier than my blog entry! -- I mentioned seeing the 4 Cygni nebulosity.
 This can now be dated to 20 July 2007.